catwithin/htc1x_simple_data/README.md

-# How to code: Simple data course notes
+# How to code: Simple data / Systematic program Design course notes

 Summary and problems for [EDX "How to code: Simple data" course](https://www.edx.org/course/how-code-simple-data-ubcx-htc1x).

+Professor: Gregor Kiczales

 ### Notes for modules:
 __1.a.__ [Syntax of Racket's BSL dialect, evaluation rules](notes/module_01a.md)